jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 are considered to be covered as per the Cover rules on page 136 of the Legend Core Rulebook.

-Night Coach: There are some Adventurers or travellers who feel they must make as much progress as they can under the cover of darkness and the night coach is the perfect vehicle for them.
+**Night Coach**: There are some Adventurers or travellers who feel they must make as much progress as they can under the cover of darkness and the night coach is the perfect vehicle for them.
 Little more than a common carriage painted with pitch tar and resin, coated to be as dark as a moonless night, many of the moving parts on the